-In a small study, LOTRISONE (clotrimazole and betamethasone) Cream was applied using large dosages, 7 g daily for 14 days (BID) to the crural area of normal adult subjects.
-Three of the eight normal subjects on whom LOTRISONE (clotrimazole and betamethasone) Cream was applied exhibited low morning plasma cortisol levels during treatment.
-One of these subjects had an abnormal Cortrosyn test.
+In a small trial, LOTRISONE cream was applied using large dosages, 7 g daily for 14 days (BID) to the crural area of normal adult subjects.
+Three of the 8 normal subjects on whom LOTRISONE cream was applied exhibited low morning plasma cortisol levels during treatment.
+One of these subjects had an abnormal cosyntropin test.
 The effect on morning plasma cortisol was transient and subjects recovered 1 week after discontinuing dosing.
-In addition, two separate studies in pediatric patients demonstrated adrenal suppression as determined by cosyntropin testing (see PRECAUTIONS, Pediatric Use section).
+In addition, 2 separate trials in pediatric subjects demonstrated adrenal suppression as determined by cosyntropin testing [see Use in Specific Populations].

-Pediatric patients may be more susceptible to systemic toxicity from equivalent doses due to their larger skin surface to body mass ratios (see PRECAUTIONS, Pediatric Use section).
+Pediatric patients may be more susceptible to systemic toxicity due to their larger skin-surface-to-body mass ratios [see Use in Specific Populations].

 - This medication is to be used for the full prescribed treatment time, even though the symptoms may have improved.
 Notify the physician if there is no improvement after 1 week of treatment for tinea cruris or tinea corporis, or after 2 weeks for tinea pedis.